HDPE - High Density Polyethylene

 - Tends to become brittle at lower temperature ranges

 Polypropylene is a naturally translucent material that provides an excellent moisture barrier.
 Polypropylene is very stable at high temperatures (up to 165°F), which allows it to be used in hot fill applications such as pancake syrup.
-In addition, it works very well to preserve the freshness and flavor of dried foods, which makes it ideal for storing spices dried fruit, or flour.
-Polypropylene is also autoclavable (can withstand a strong, pressurized, steam-heated vessel for the purpose of sterilization) and offers the potential for steam sterilization.
-PP has excellent chemical resistance, but provides poor impact resistance in cold temperatures.
+In addition, it works very well to preserve the freshness and flavor of dried foods, which makes it ideal for storing spices, dried fruit, or flour.
+Polypropylene is also autoclavable (can withstand a strong, pressurized, steam-heated vessel for sterilization) and offers the potential for steam sterilization.
+PP has excellent chemical resistance but provides poor impact resistance in cold temperatures.

 PS - Polystyrene